Great pre-Christmas trips: Christmas markets in our neighboring country

-In the winter town of Åre, just a few hours from Trøndelag, you can meet the Santa in his cozy Christmas room and shop in the market stalls in the square.
-Combine a shopping trip in the Christmas market with an active weekend in ski-Eldorado.
-Each year, 20 visitors to the Jamtli Christmas Market in Östersund are attracted annually.
-Jamtli offers everything that is fun with Christmas and fun activities for the kids, such as a Christmas workshop, dog team and horse and sleigh.
+In the winter town of Åre, only a few hours from Trøndelag, you can meet Santa in his cozy Christmas room and shop in the market stalls in the square.
+Combine a shopping trip at the Christmas market with an active weekend trip in ski-eldorado.
+Every year, 20 visitors are attracted to the Jamtli Christmas market in Östersund every year.
+Jamtli can offer everything that is cozy with Christmas and fun activities for the children, such as Christmas workshop, dog team and horse and sleigh.

 Let's tip you

 Register here and receive notice as we publish even more exciting reading material.